JetBrains/intellij-micropython/README.md

 1. Check out this project from GitHub
 2. Create a new project from existing sources in IntelliJ

-To just run the development version use `./gradlew clean runIde` from the command line.
+To just run the development version use `./gradlew clean runIde` from the command line or just run **runIde** [run configuration](https://www.jetbrains.com/help/idea/run-debug-configuration.html).

 Contributions are welcome!